fpgs/machXOprog/README.md

 This library depends on:
 * [Adafruit CircuitPython](https://github.com/adafruit/circuitpython)
 * [Adafruit_CircuitPython_BusDevice](https://github.com/adafruit/Adafruit_CircuitPython_BusDevice|)

+It is highly recommended to use an ARM Cortex M4 board with sufficient memory to run CircuitPython.
+External SPI memory is likely required to store the MachXO image.
+This code was developed with the [Adafruit Feather M4 Express](https://www.adafruit.com/product/3857)

 ### Examples
 * load_jed.py is an example for programming a MachXO2/3 from a .jed file